Investigation

 There are many ways police investigate crimes.
 Investigations depend on the type of crime, where the crime occurred, who is doing the investigating, and other factors.
 Some crimes occur right in front of a police officer.
 Other crimes are investigated behind the scenes while they are happening.
 Many investigations take place after a victim files a report.
 TV shows like the CSI (Crime Scene Investigation) series are fun to watch, but often the reality of a criminal investigation in Texas is much different.

-At Mary Beth Harrell Law Firm, our criminal defense lawyers in Killeen have been fighting for clients charged with crimes for 25 years.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our criminal defense lawyers in Killeen have been fighting for clients charged with crimes for 25 years.
 From the moment you become a suspect, or the moment you are arrested anywhere in Central Texas, our lawyers are skilled at asserting your rights and your defenses.
 Today, we want to talk a bit about how local, state, and federal law enforcement investigates potential criminal activity – and how we can help if they’re investigating you.

 Who can investigate an alleged crime in Texas?